This indicator tracks population and condition indices of a large herbivore in NWT's mountain ecosystems: the Dall's sheep.

 Horns in male Dall's sheep grow each year.
 The growth rate differs with age and with the general condition of the animal.
 Looking at the difference between actual horn growth and average horn growth expected at each age gives insight into the general condition of rams in an area.
 Their condition or health is a result of a combination of food availability, weather and previous year's condition.
 The mean deviation in horn growth in rams in the Mackenzie Mountains shows a cycle of good and bad years.
 Low growth occurred in 1990-1991 (probably also earlier), and again in 1997-2000 (Hicks, pers. comm.).
 High growth occurred in 1993-1996.

 Muscleworm (Paralephostrongylus odocoilei) and lungworm (Protostrongylus stilesi), parasites known to infect mule deer and sheep, have been found in populations of Dall’s sheep in the Mackenzie Mountains (2001).
 These parasites can severely affect the lungs and muscles of infected sheep and reduce their survival.
 The life-cycle of the parasites involve another species: the parasite larvae are shed in the feces of the sheep, invade a terrestrial snail where they develop over more than one year into other larvae stages, and infect other sheep when they feed on vegetation that carries the infested snails6.
 The length of the growing season affects the availability of these parasites to sheep.
-Transmission of the parasites occurs in the fall and a warming climate may increasing the time period in which the larvae in the host snails are available for infection, increase the number of larvae in infected snails, and increase the number of years with development of the larvae occur in only one year6.
-A changing climate may result in increases in parasites in populations already infected and in expansion into populations not yet affected7,8.
+Transmission of the parasites occurs in the fall, and a warming climate may increase the time period in which the larvae in the host snails are available for infection.
+It can also increase the number of larvae in infected snails6.
+A changing climate may result in more parasites in populations already infected and in expansion into populations not yet affected7,8.

 Northern herbivores are well adapted to harsh climate and to large changes in their environment.
 Large fluctuations in climate and quality of foraging habitat in NWT’s mountain ecosystems are not surprising.
 Dall’s sheep populations in the NWT have adapted to these fluctuations.
 The incidence of muscular and respiratory pathology due to parasites and diseases in Dall’s sheep is being tracked using samples collected by hunters and sent for analysis by ENR.